gravitational/gravity/docs/4.x/opscenter.md

 After provisioning, DNS records should be created with hostname at either the provisioned ELB load balancer (for AWS) or the IP of the virtual machine (for Vagrant)

-!!! tip "Wildcard DNS name":
+!!! tip "Wildcard DNS name"
 	  The Ops Center DNS records should be wildcard, both `*.opscenter.example.com` and `opscenter.example.com` should point to the IP address of the Ops Center service or load balancer.